-The curse of knowledge is a cognitive bias that causes people to fail to account for the fact that others don’t know the same things that they do.
+The curse of knowledge is a cognitive bias that causes people to fail to properly understand the perspective of those who do not have as much information as them.

-Understanding the curse of knowledge can help you become better at predicting, communicating with, and teaching others.
-As such, in the following article you will learn more about the curse of knowledge, understand why people experience it, and see how you can account for its influence as effectively as possible.
+Because the curse of knowledge can cause issues in various areas of life, such as when it comes to communicating with others, it’s important to understand it.
+As such, in the following article you will learn more about the curse of knowledge, understand why people experience it, and see how you can account for its influence.

 Examples of the curse of knowledge